tailscale/github-action/README.md

 to be a good fit for GitHub runners, as they clean up their state automatically shortly after the runner finishes.

-v1 of this Action uses [Tailscale client release 1.12.3](https://github.com/tailscale/tailscale/releases/tag/v1.12.3), which can be overridden if desired with a version: field in the with: section.

 ----

 ### Maintainer's Notes
-This repository is provided and maintained by Tailscale, Inc.

-The CI script in this repository uses an ephemeral authkey generated for the Tailnet owned by TailscaleGitHubActionBot.github.
-A new ephemeral authkey will need to be generated every 3 months and placed in the TAILSCALE\_AUTHKEY in the Secrets for this repository.
+This repository is provided and maintained by Tailscale.
+The CI script in this repository uses an ephemeral authkey generated for the Tailnet owned by TailscaleGitHubActionBot.github and stored as a Secret as described above.

-If a CI run fails, it is likely because the Ephemeral Authkey expired since the last time it was run.
-You should generate a new key.